 - Business Milestones

-In any given year, investors see ~2,000 pitches, looks more closely at 400-600 and ends up doing between 10-20 deals.
+In any given year, investors see 2,000+ pitches, look more closely at 400-600 and end up doing between 10-20 deals.
 Investors spend an average of 4 minutes on successful Pitch Decks.
 At least 15% of investors read decks on small phone screens.
-Good pitch deck design is essential if you want to get noticed.
+Therefore, the design of good pitch decks is essential to get noticed.

 - The average investor presentation has 20 slides